jerryzhuongithub/BAL/README.md

  Options |  Usage and Default Value
 ---------| -------------------------
---regulariser  | Regularisation parameter for Logistic Regression. (default = 0.1) --phase1 | 'Fixed', 'klogk', 'until-all-labels' or 'm-per-class' can be selected for phase 1. (default = 'fixed') --m-per-class | Number of training items 'm' required from each class.
+--regulariser  | Regularisation parameter for Logistic Regression. (default = 0.1) --phase1 | 'Fixed', 'klogk', 'until-all-labels' or 'm-per-class' can be selected for phase 1. (default = 'until-all-labels') --m-per-class | Number of training items 'm' required from each class.
 This **should be** passed as an argument if 'm-per-class' selected for phase1
 --fixed | Fixed size of training items if 'fixed' selected for phase1. (default = 1) --phase2 | ‘Margin’, 'entropy' or 'passive' can be selected for phase 2. (default = 'passive')